Zhankun-Xiong/M2UMol/README.md

 python run_pretrain.py --num_layers 3 --lr 0.001 --batch 32 --epochs 150 --tem 1.0 --mcls_loss_ratio 0.5 --output_name M2UMol
 ```

 For the Text encoder, we utlized a pre-trained large language model (LLM) PubMedBERT proposed by Microsoft.
-We download pre-trained PubMedBERT at [this Hugging Face link](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext/tree/main), and save them in a folder named 'pretrained-PubMedBERT'.
+We download pre-trained PubMedBERT at [this Hugging Face link](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext/tree/main), and save them in a folder named `pretrained-PubMedBERT`.
 For the 3D encoder, we utlized ComENet, a recently proposed method as the encoder, and implement it by using the [dive-into-graphs](https://github.com/divelab/DIG)

 Note that the Text encoder and the 3D encoder are all further pre-trained in our pre-training phase, that is, the parameters of these models are not frozen.
-In addition, you can easily replace different large language models and 3D conformation encoders by modifying the parameters in 'layer.py'.
+In addition, you can easily replace different large language models and 3D conformation encoders by modifying the parameters in `layer.py`.

-The paramters of our pre-trained M2UMol can be found in 'pre-trained_M2UMol.pt' in ... fold.
+The paramters of our pre-trained M2UMol `pre-trained_M2UMol.pt` can be downloaded in our [huggingface project](https://huggingface.co/Zhankun-Xiong/M2UMol/blob/main/pre-trained_M2UMol.pt).
+After downloading it, you can put it in the same directory as the run script to use our API, demo or reproduce our results.

 ## 4 Finetuning on three downstream tasks
 We comprehensively verified the model performance of M2UMol through three downstream tasks: molecular property prediction, drug-drug interaction prediction and drug-target interaction prediction.